Equilibration of objective observables in a dynamical model of quantum measurements: Introduction

-In~\cite{schwarzhans2023quantum}, the structure of the equilibrium state was investigated, specifically the extent to which a system's environment unambiguously encodes the measurement outcome.
-It remains, however, to be understood which environment observables actually reveal these outcomes, and whether these observables equilibrate, which must be addressed in any practically motivated model of measurement.
+In~\cite{schwarzhans2025quantum}, the structure of the equilibrium state was investigated, specifically the extent to which a system's environment unambiguously encodes the measurement outcome.
+There it was shown that equilibration can lead to an approximate form of a state structure called Spectrum Broadcast Structure (SBS), as described in detail in Section~\ref{secObjectivity}.
+SBS implies that certain criteria of classical objectivity hold~\cite{korbicz2014objectivity, horodecki2015quantum}, as well as a strong form of Quantum Darwinism~\cite{le2019strong}.
+It has been well-studied in a number of examples~\cite{tuziemski2015objectivisation, tuziemski2015dynamical,tuziemski2016analytical,mironowicz2018system,kicinski2021decoherence,lee2024encoding}.
+It remains, however, to be understood which environment observables actually reveal these outcomes, and whether these observables equilibrate, which must be addressed if this paradigm can lead to a consistent model of measurement.